Victoire Ingabire Umuhoza

 Victoire Ingabire Umuhoza (born 3 October 1968) is a Rwandan politician who served as chairwoman of the Unified Democratic Forces from 2006 to 2019.
 As an advocate for democracy and critic of President Paul Kagame, she was the UDF's candidate for the Rwandan 2010 presidential elections, but was ultimately arrested and sentenced to prison.
-A Sakharov Prize nominee, she served 8 years of a 15-year prison sentence in Kigali Central Prison on charges of terrorism and threatening national security.
+A Sakharov Prize nominee, she served 8 out of a 15-year prison term in Kigali Central Prison on charges of terrorism and threatening national security.
 She currently leads the party Development And Liberty For All, with the focus to campaign for more political space and for development.
 She is the laureate of the 2024 edition of the Liberal International Prize for Freedom.

 Family and professional career

 Married and a mother of three, she trained in commercial law and accounting and graduated in business economics and corporate management in the Netherlands.
 Umuhoza worked as an official of an international accounting firm based in the Netherlands, where she was in charge of its accounting departments in 25 branches in Europe, Asia and Africa.

 In April 2009, she resigned from her function to dedicate herself to a political career and to prepare her to return to her homeland and, as the head of her political party, to contribute to the rebuilding of her country.